Experiential

 Customer Engagement Metrics

 Dwell time, for example, measures how long people are spending at your staffed event or site.
-The longer they stay it means they are more engaged with what you’re offering.
+The longer they stay, the more engaged with what you’re offering.
 Interaction metrics, such as the number of samples taken or products tried, show how actively your audience participates.
 By measuring brand engagement, you can count how many people are likely to become loyal to your brand.
 That’s why these KPIs are often a precursor to a successful long-term relationship.

 Brand Awareness and Reach KPIs